SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 ## Can I support SickChill and How?

 Yes, absolutely!
 We are always looking for help.
 If you are familiar with Python, HTML, Java or other programming languages, please give a shout.
-Also, if you have experience moderating and want to help users by solving/answering their basic questions regarding SickChill, feel free to help on the SickChill [Issue Tracker](https://github.com/SickChill/SickChill) and [IRC Channel](https://kiwiirc.com/client/irc.freenode.net/?theme=basic#sickchill-issues).
+Also, if you have experience moderating and want to help users by solving/answering their basic questions regarding SickChill, feel free to help on the SickChill [Issue Tracker](https://github.com/SickChill/SickChill) and [Discord](https://discord.gg/U8WPBdf).
 Last, there is the option to [Donate](Donations.md).
 That helps us pay for the upkeep/maintaining cost of the SickChill project.

 ## What does the Episode Status mean and what does it do?